 Create the right space

 Routine is important as it will eventually turn into a habit so that you don’t even think about it.
-I’ve been going to regular meditation classes on Tuesdays and Wednesdays for years at 7pm.
+I’ve been going to regular meditation classes on Tuesdays and Wednesdays for years at 7 pm.
 I don’t even think about it now.
 It’s become a habit.
 If these classes are not on for whatever reason, something feels off or not right.
-I also do some form of daily meditation but having a meditation practice that is at a certain time regulary, helps to keep you on track.
+I also do some form of daily meditation but having a meditation practise that is at a certain time regularly, helps to keep you on track.
 Habit is important.
 If you can do it daily, great, but even a few times a week will enable you to see benefits.

 Change your practice up

 You don’t always need to just sit on a cushion and focus on your breath.
 You can try walking meditations, mantra practice or kirtan, guided meditations (there are heaps of these for free online), loving-kindness meditation or even a mindful yoga practice could be used as a meditation.
 Changing meditation techniques is a great way to keep your mind engaged and gives you something to look forward to.